ERP5 & Price Index 6m investment strategy

-This investment strategy was developed by two friends, Philip Vanstraceele and Luc Allaeys when they set out to develop a strategy that outperforms the Magic Formula as described in the excellent book by Joel Greenblatt called The Little Book that Beats the Market.
+The ERP5 investment strategy was developed by two friends, Philip Vanstraceele and Luc Allaeys when they set out to find a strategy that beats the Magic Formula investment strategy as described in the excellent book by Joel Greenblatt called The Little Book that Beats the Market.

 How is it calculated?

-The strategy finds undervalued companies based on the following four ratios:
+The ERP5 investment strategy finds undervalued companies based on the following four ratios:

 - Earnings Yield